 Or, going out for a run by yourself because you value the alone time and running makes you feel happier and stronger.

-If you’re not enjoying it, continuing to do it is causing a further disconnect from that mind-body connection.
+If you’re not enjoying exercise, yet you continue to do it, it’s causing a further disconnect from that mind-body connection.

 Like time with friends, or alone time, exercise fills your cup.
-It rejuvenates you.
+It rejuvenates you – most of the time.